 No, the Quarter Plus program is a residential-only program.
 In our experience, students that live on campus create the tightest bonds, have the best experience, and are more successful in the academically intensive program.Back to top

 University Housing has all the information you need to apply for housing.
-Visit the Freshmen Housing website for more information at housing.calpoly.edu Students' regular fall housing assignment will not be impacted by participation in Q+.Back to top
+Visit the Freshmen Housing website for more information at housing.calpoly.edu.
+Students' regular fall housing assignment will not be impacted by participation in QuarterPlus.Back to top

-What are Plu$ dollars, and will Plu$ dollars for the Quarter Plus program roll over at the end of the program?
+What is the declining balance system, or Plu$ dollars, and does extra unspent dining money for the Quarter Plus program roll over at the end of the program?

-Plu$ Dollars refer to dining plan declining balance funds.
-These funds can be used for purchasing food items at all Campus Dining restaurants, food trucks and markets, including Subway, Yogurt Creations and Starbucks!
+The declining balance system, or Plu$ Dollars, refers to dining plan declining balance funds.
+These funds can be used for purchasing food items at all Campus Dining restaurants, food trucks and markets, including Subway, Yogurt Creations, Chick-fil-A, Jamba Juice, Einstein's Bagels and Starbucks!
 They cannot be used for gratuities or to purchase gift cards, clothing, school supplies, mugs, coffee makers and similar non-food merchandise.
-Declining balance funds are allocated at the beginning of each academic quarter during the regular school year and expire at the end of spring quarter.Back to top
+Unspent funds roll-over each quarter and expire at the end of spring quarter that year.Back to top

 We will review this case by case.Back to top